dotargz/kynosocial/README.md

 </div>
 <br>

-<h4>Using Kynosocial, you can level up from Twitter, Instagram and Reddit to a clean new platform unlike any other.</h4>
+<h4>Level up from Twitter, Instagram, or Reddit to Kynosocial, a clean new platform unlike any other.</h4>

 ## Contributing